kushaldas/lym/docs/networking.md

 ### ssh-copy-id

 *ssh-copy-id* command copies the keys to a given remote system.
-After this step one can use the ssh key to login to the box instead of the usual password method.
+After this step we can use the ssh key to login to the box directly, instead of the usual username / password method.

 ```
 $ ssh-copy-id fedora@209.12.123.55